sbelak/huri/README.md

 * Optimizing `->>` that rewrites code on the fly to do as much as possible in a single pass and use transducer fusion more extnesively (intermediate results don't need to be end user consumable).

+## Contributing

+Feel free to submit a pull request.
+If you're looking for things to help with, please take a look at the [GH issues](https://github.com/sbelak/huri/issues) page.
+Contributing to the issues with comments, feedback, or requests is also greatly appreciated.

 ## License

 Copyright © 2016 Simon Belak